amrahs02/General-Store/client/README.md

 ## Introduction

-Anushka General Store and Dairy Corner E-Commerce website is a modern, responsive, and user-friendly online store.
-It offers a diverse range of products and services, providing a one-stop solution for various needs, including Dairy products, Xerox services, Colddrinks, and Recharge/Sim Cards.
+General Store E-Commerce website is a modern, responsive, and user-friendly online store.
+It offers a diverse range of products and services, providing a one-stop solution for various needs, Xerox services, drinks, and Recharge/Sim Cards.

 ## Features